Aglglg/No-Reload-Mod-Manager/README.md

 ---
 ### To-do list
 - Support all kinds of gamepads, not only XInput Gamepad.
-- Fix some functions on right-click menu while in Grid Layout not working.
 ---

 # No Reload Mod Manager / Skin Selection